dankamongmen/notcurses/USAGE.md

 // blitters actually supported by this environment. if no ncvisual was
 // supplied, only cdimy/cdimx are filled in. typedef struct ncvgeom {
-  int pixy, pixx;     // true pixel geometry of ncvisual data int cdimy, cdimx;   // terminal cell geometry when this was calculated int rpixy, rpixx;   // rendered pixel geometry (per visual_options) int rcelly, rcellx; // rendered cell geometry (per visual_options) int scaley, scalex; // pixels per filled cell (scale == c for bitmaps) int maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL int begy, begx;     // upper-left corner of used section int leny, lenx;     // geometry of used section ncblitter_e blitter;// blitter that will be used
+  unsigned pixy, pixx;     // true pixel geometry of ncvisual data unsigned cdimy, cdimx;   // terminal cell geometry when this was calculated unsigned rpixy, rpixx;   // rendered pixel geometry (per visual_options) unsigned rcelly, rcellx; // rendered cell geometry (per visual_options) unsigned scaley, scalex; // pixels per filled cell (scale == c for bitmaps) unsigned begy, begx;     // upper-left corner of used section unsigned leny, lenx;     // geometry of used section unsigned maxpixely, maxpixelx; // only defined for NCBLIT_PIXEL ncblitter_e blitter;     // blitter that will be used } ncvgeom;
-} ncvgeom;

 // all-purpose ncvisual geometry solver. one or both of 'nc' and 'n' must be